 Girls in urban areas of Tanzania were eight times more likely to finish secondary education than girls in rural areas.
 In this light, AID is determined to change the narrative by helping to create an education infrastructure needed to make a meaningful difference in the lives of girls in rural communities across the country.

-Funds raised through the GlobalGiving platform helped us provide additional books and other school supplies for 20 primary school girls.
+Funds raised through the GlobalGiving platform helped us provide additional books and other school supplies for 10 primary and 10 secondary school girls.
 It is still clear that nearly half (47%) of primary school aged girls are not attending school.

-We say a big thank you to our partners and friends who donated their hard-earned cash towards this project.
+We continue to thank our partners and friends who continue to donate their hard-earned cash towards this project.
 Through your generous support, you are impacting the lives of young girls in Arusha, Tanzania.
-Thank you!